 Jurjen de Korte joined the firm in 2017.
-Previously, Jurjen worked at the Amsterdam office of Stibbe, the Abu Dhabi office of Herbert Smith and at Eversheds Sutherland in Amsterdam, where he was a shareholder and partner.
+Previously, Jurjen worked at the Amsterdam office of Stibbe, the Abu Dhabi office of Herbert Smith and at Eversheds Sutherland in Amsterdam.
 Jurjen graduated in Dutch law at the Utrecht University (1998) and completed a master of laws degree at New York University (1999).
 He is admitted to the Dutch bar (1999), New York State bar (2001) and has rights of audience at the DIFC Courts (2010).
 Jurjen has extensive experience in cross-border litigation and arbitration with particular focus on international commercial arbitration.
 He has handled disputes in a wide range of sectors, including construction, automotive, oil and gas, M&A and banking and finance.
 He frequently publishes and lectures in the field of international arbitration and private international law.
 Jurjen is a member of the Dutch Arbitration Association, the Corporate Litigation Association, the Dutch Civil Procedure Association and the American Bar Association.

 - Commercial Litigation

 - defending the former owner of a major Russian bank in proceedings for the recognition in the Netherlands of Russian court judgments of more than RUB 40 billion and USD 505 million

 - representing the Canadian department store chain Hudson’s Bay Company in multiple court proceedings with Dutch lessors over competition law violations and claims in excess of EUR 250 million